Ivan-Barcelos/ProjetoFinalSpark/README.md

 - The folder "final_project" contains a jupyter file where all the code was written.

+- All the results as shown at the jupyter file.

 # FLOW

 1. Clone the repo.